Faerûn

 Sune Images

-A wall engraved with the symbol of Sune.
+A crate with the symbol of Sune on the side.

 View more related images (scroll down)